seven1m/rpi-check-in-printer/README.md

 ## The Steps

-1. Enable Check-ins "Universal Printing" [here](https://check-ins.planningcenteronline.com/universal_printing_beta).
+1. Enable Check-Ins "Universal Printing" [here](https://check-ins.planningcenteronline.com/universal_printing_beta).

 1. On a desktop computer, download Raspbian Buster from [here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/).
 Note: this is the only version of Raspbian I have tested this with.
 If you choose a newer version, you're on your own!